varunkumardev/amitmerchant1990.github.io/_posts/2020-07-19-push-newly-branch-without-upstream.md

 ## The solution

 The previous solution is alright!
-But there's a simpler solution than this in which you just need to set a git config using a command like so.
+But there's a simpler and more effective solution than this in which you just need to set a git config using a command like so.
 And that magic command is...

 ```bash
 $ git config --global push.default current